gdamjan/nextcloud-service/README.md

 portablectl attach --enable --now nextcloud…
 ```

+> ⚠️ Warning ⚠️
+>
+> On the first install wizard, don't enable the "Default Applications" in nextcloud (click cancel).
+> For more info see [issues](https://github.com/gdamjan/nextcloud-service/issues/2).

 ## Nginx configuration

 The portable service will operate on the `/run/nextcloud.sock` uwsgi socket.
 We gonna let the host nginx handle